CERC-Genomic-Medicine/Regenie_nextflow/README.md

 # Regenie Parallelization Pipeline

-To be done :
-* Integration of the burden testing branch

 ## About

 Pipeline to perform further parallelize [regenie](https://rgcgithub.github.io/regenie/) (Mbatchou, J., Barnard, L., Backman, J. _et al._ ) on Imputed/Exome/CNV/WGS data, to evaluate genome association with binary and continuous phenotype.
 Currently does not support burden testing or interaction tests (to be implemented).
 Regenie is a tool to perform genome-wide association testing in a fast and memory efficient capacity, this pipeline further parallelizes the process.